gabrielmccallin/shiva/README.md

 ```

 - **Observer**
 A static version of EventDispatcher for listening and dispatching events globally.
+Use `Bus` if you need more than one `Observer` in the application.
 ```
 // In a class where you want to listen for a global event Observer.addEventListener(this, "CUSTOM_EVENT", this.handler);